MOST FREQUENTLY ASKED QUESTIONS HEALTH CARE SERVICE POOLS

 4.1 My company is based in another state, what must I do to operate in Florida?

 ANSWER: You must file for an Affidavit of Foreign Incorporation with the Florida Department of State.
-See the response to Section 2 question #2.7.
+See the response to Section 2 question #2.7 of the application.
 You will need to obtain a health care services pool registration from AHCA, as provided at this site.

 4.2 Can I have an office address in another state?

-4.3 Can I operate al my offices on the one registration?
+4.3 Can I operate all my offices on the one registration?

 ANSWER: No, there must be a separate registration for each physical location from which you are conducting business.

 4.4 Can I operate from my home or do I need an office?

 ANSWER: You may operate from with your home or a commercial office as long as you comply with your local zoning laws.
 Please note that you may get inspected on an unannounced basis during the weekday if a complaint is received by AHCA.
 Also, your business name, your street address, and your telephone number will appear at the AHCA web site www.FloridaHealthFinder.gov.